 Behold Zack’s college dining table.
 I’d be worried to look at this thing under a black light from all the beer pong tournaments that it withstood.

-But after some convincing, Zack labored and sanded this thing so I could sand it 🙂
+But after some convincing, Zack labored and sanded this thing so I could paint it 🙂

 And now it feels SO.
 MUCH.
 CLEANER.
 I think we will get a few more years of use out of it now.
 Jaxon is a fan too, clearly.